 German Nazis living there organised a meeting in support of the German plebiscite.
-When the meeting became known a large group of indignant Swiss citizens, belonging to all political parties, gathered at the meeting-place and demanded that the Nazis should disband.
+When the meeting became known a large group of in-When dignant Swiss citizens, belonging to all political parties, gathered at the meeting-place and de-manded that the Nazis should disband.
 It is reported that some Swiss forced their way into the hall after it had become known that a picture of Herr Hitler and Nazi flags were displayed.
 The police intervened when fighting began between the Nazis and the Swiss demonstrators.

-It is understood that the German protest dethe punishment of those responsible for the incident.
+It is understood that the German protest demande the punishment of those responsible for the incident.